b-lukaszuk/BS_wJ_eng/contents/lattice_paths.md

 ## Problem {#sec:lattice_paths_problem}

-The following exercise was inspired by [the following Euler Project problem](https://projecteuler.net/problem=15), but modified by me.
+This exercise was inspired by [the following Euler Project problem](https://projecteuler.net/problem=15), but it was modified by me.

 Take a look at @fig:latticePaths2x2 below.
 You will find a big square build of 2x2 smaller squares.
-Your task is to start at the top left corner of the big square and go to the bottom right corner of it using only right and down arrows (as few as possible).
+Your task is to start at the top left corner of the big square and go to the bottom right corner of it using only right and down arrows (as few as possible) that span a small square side length.

 ![Lattice paths on a 2x2 grid.](./images/latticePaths2x2.png){#fig:latticePaths2x2}